bscuron/CSnake/README.md

 make && ./main
 ```

-Use arrow keys to move
+Use WASD or ARROW KEYS to move